XavierCHN/fetch-keys/README.md

 $ npm run dev
 $ npm run launch dota

-$ # enter the game setup page to ask dota 2 to compile the ui
+$ # launch the game and wait for dota2 to compile the ui ( wait until the game setup ui appears)
-$ # publish your game to steam
+$ # publish this mod to steam
-$ # enter the game from the client and play
+$ # enter the game from the client and start a game of this mod
-$ # copy the keys in the game setup page and carefully keep them safe
+$ # copy the keys in the game setup page
-$ # use the keys as you wish...
+$ # use the key pairs as you wish...
 ```